status-im/nimbus-eth1/Nimbus - An Ethereum 2.0 Sharding Client_xt.md

 One unsolved hurdle faced by Status is the [LGPLv3](https://opensource.org/licenses/LGPL-3.0) license, whose requirement for runtime linking is incompatible with major mobile app distribution channels, such as the App Store of Apple Inc.

-Numerous requests for a static-linking exception have been made but not answered.
+Numerous requests for a static-linking exception have gone unanswered.
 This has blocked the deployment of any legally sound, full Ethereum client on popular channels for distribution of mobile devices.
 LGPL also prevents the adoption of Ethereum on closed hardware platforms, such as XBox.
 Still, we remain optimistic this issue will be rectified.

 We propose that Nimbus be licensed under Apache 2.0 and MIT.
 A permissive licensing structure with patent protection would
 1. Ensure the compatibility with GPL 2.0 and LGPL 2.0